North Cascades Trail Skills College

 What classes are offered this year?

-In 2023 we offered the following classes (stay tuned for 2024!):
+In 2024 we offered the following classes:

 Intended for those new to trail work who want to learn how to cut brush and small logs to help clear a trail to proper specifications.
 After discussion of general safety protocols, students learn about safe and effective use of hand saws and loppers.
 This class also includes how to complete an early-season trail survey to identify and report major problems, especially blown down logs – their numbers, locations, and sizes.